 In three words, ending over-commitment starts with ‘proper calendar management’.
-Don’t hit the delete button!
+Don’t hit the back button!
 It’s not an intensive process, it takes less than five minutes a day, really.

 Calendar users fall into two camps, more or less.
 There’s the camp that lives by their calendar and has everything synched from their computer to every other device they own.
 These people are usually perceived as being overly analytical by the other camp.

 The second camp has a calendar on their computer and uses it only for appointments.
 They consider themselves to be creative and don’t want to be tied down by too much structure.

 I realize both of these are stereotypes, but they are based in the reality of clients I work with.

 Somehow I fall into the first group because I calendar everything and I’ve seen how the more I use my calendar, the easier my life flows.
 At the same time I’m a creative person who fights just about every kind of structure, and yet somehow I’ve made this work for me.

 Would you like to know how I made my calendar my best friend and my most important tool not only in my business but in my life?

 I came to the realization about 6 or 7 years ago that I really didn’t know how I was spending my time during the day.
 I knew what was important to me, but was that really what I was spending the majority of my time doing?

 How would I know?
 I could only guess.